Lori Mattix: Mick Jagger

-Mattix alleges to have engaged in a physically intimate relationship with Mick Jagger when she was 17, whom she claimed to have met in 1975 at a recording session featuring John Lennon, Paul McCartney, and Ringo Starr, but the claim has since been disputed since the only recording session with Lennon and McCartney after the dissolution of The Beatles took place in 1974 and there is no evidence that Mick Jagger was present at that session.
+Mattix alleges that she engaged in a physically intimate relationship with Mick Jagger when she was 17.

 Other celebrities

-She has also claimed to have had affairs with Jeff Beck, Ronnie Wood, T. Rex's Mickey Finn, Angela Bowie, Keith Emerson, Carl Palmer and Jimmy Bain.
+Mattix has also claimed to have had affairs with Jeff Beck, Ronnie Wood, T. Rex's Mickey Finn, Angela Bowie, Keith Emerson, Carl Palmer and Jimmy Bain.

 Cultural impact

 In 2015, an interview with Mattix was published in which she detailed the alleged relationships between her and Bowie, and later Page.
 The issue later became a central debate topic across social media, prompting a widespread review of how such stories should be understood in the #MeToo era.
+The allegations and the larger context of the MeToo movement had a major impact on the legacy of Bowie, who died the next year.